 Do you find yourself constantly defending your position in an argument with your partner?
 Do you feel like your partner is always defensive and you can’t communicate with them?
-Defensiveness can be incredibly damaging to a relationship and can cause it to become strained and distant.
+Defensiveness can be incredibly damaging to a relationship and cause it to become strained and distant.

 Defensive behavior is a common issue in relationships and can lead to feelings of frustration, resentment, and disconnection.